 - Swedish Hasselbacks Baked with Lemon Dijon Vinaigrette

 - Holiday Hasselbacks with Shallot Chive Butter

-Here’s the recipe for Inside-Out Hasselback Potatoes.
-If you try this recipe I hope you’ll come back to leave a comment and let me know what you think.Print
+Here’s the recipe for Mini Inside-Out Hasselback Potatoes.
+If you try this recipe I hope you’ll come back to leave a star rating and a comment.
+I’d love to know what you think!Print

 Mini Inside Out Hasselback Potatoes